muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 operations and monitoring.
 For example, this information could be used for validation of SRv6 SIDs being instantiated in the network and checked for conformance to the SRv6 SID allocation scheme chosen by the operator as described in Section 3.2 of {{RFC8986}}.
-In the future, PCE could also be used for verification and the automation for securing the SRv6 domain by provisioning filtering rules at SR domain boundaries as described in Section 5 of {{RFC8754}}.
+In the future, PCE can also be utilized to verify and automate the security of the SRv6 domain by provisioning filtering rules at the domain boundaries as described in Section 5 of {{RFC8754}}.
 The details of these potential applications are outside the scope of this document.

 #### Order of the Optional fields {#order}